Last Updated on December 16, 2019 by Inspire Malibu

 A spokesperson or group leader should be chosen so that the individual doesn’t feel ganged up on.

 Don’t shame a person.
-Instead, try to share the group’s concern.
+Instead, try to share the group’s concerns.

 6. List the Facts